The Next 365 Days: Production

 Filming was set to begin in 2021, in areas around Italy and Poland, with Anna-Maria Sieklucka and Magdalena Lamparska reprising their roles from the first two films.
 Michele Morrone was also confirmed to reprising his role.

 Release

 The Next 365 Days was released on 19 August 2022 on Netflix.

+Reception

+On review aggregator Rotten Tomatoes, the film has a 0% approval rating based on 6 reviews.